gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.5
+- Fixed issue in 2.6.4 where drop-downs did not work in item sheets

+v.
 2.6.4
 - Fixed issue where scene backgrounds could not be created/changed
 - Fixed issue where enriched text does not appear in some item descriptions